 Chances are, if you’ve sat down to produce or mix music for a long period of time before—you’ve experienced ear fatigue.

 Though not a clinically recognized state, ear fatigue generally occurs after listening to or working with audio, especially at high volumes.

-First things first, you’re probably mixing too loud.
-If you’re mixing at a level where you can’t talk comfortably to another human being sitting next to you – then it’s too loud.
-Lower it.
+If you can’t talk comfortably to another human being sitting next to you – it’s too loud.